jasonfb/splut/README.md

 # Who Am I

 First, define your Experiments & Variations.
 Both have simple labels for 'name'.

-Variations have automatic `letter_designation` field which is set automatically and can't be changed. # TODO: IMPLEMENT ME
+Variations have automatic `letter_designation` field which is set automatically and can't be changed.
+The first one you make is 'A', the next one you make is 'B', etc. I guess you could make up to 26 letters of the alphabet but don't do that.

+# TODO: IMPLEMENT ME

 Next, your code needs a 'key' — a unique string to identy